somacdivad/grinpy/measurement/README.md

 is, an optimal set is found by searching through all subsets of nodes starting from singletons (if the invariant is a minimum) or from the full set of nodes (if the invariant is a maximum).
-In some cases, the search is sped up by optimizing the search according to some simple upper or lower bound with a polynomial time algorithm.
+In some cases, the search is sped up by optimizing according to some simple upper or lower bound with a polynomial time algorithm.

 Files with the `_ip` postfix are methods that compute via *integer programming*.
-We use [PuLP](https://github.com/coin-or/pulp "PuLP LP modeler") to solve the integer programs.
+GrinPy uses [PuLP](https://github.com/coin-or/pulp "PuLP LP modeler") to solve the integer programs.